aksbuzz/react-from-scratch/Readme.md

 The application instance is the object that manages the lifecycle of the application.
 It manages the state, renders the views, and updates the state in response to user input

+## Process

+1. Create app using vDOM h() functions
+2. Define app state and reducers to update state
+3. In vDOM when events happen, emit() function will call dispatch to update state
+4. It will also re-render that is, destroy old vDOM, create new one using new state